 NUwave is available to everyone with a myNEU login on all Northeastern campuses.
 For more details, see the FAQs.

 NUwave is being expanded into residential areas on the Boston campus.
-The following will be 100% NUwave buildings by September 2014:
+The following buildings offer 100% NUwave access as of January 2015:

 - 144 Hemenway

 - East Village